-The questionnaire design of the SCE builds on this previous research and was informed, in large part, by our experiences with the Household Inflation Expectations Project (HIEP), wherein we fielded surveys every six weeks on RAND's American Life Panel (ALP) going back to 2007 (see Bruine de Bruin et al., 2010a).
-The HIEP questionnaires were developed in collaboration with RAND, other Federal Reserve Banks, academic economists, psychologists and survey design experts.
-During the 2006-2012 period, the HIEP conducted in-depth cognitive interviews, fielded psychometric surveys on the ALP as well as on various "convenience" (i.e. non-random) samples, and administered a number of experimental consumer surveys in the ALP.
-In addition to testing probabilistic question formats, we also experimented with alternative question wordings, especially for questions related to inflation (discussed in more detail below).
-The findings from this project formed the basis for the creation of the SCE (see van der Klaauw et al., 2008; Armantier et al. 2013).
+The questionnaire design of the SCE builds on this previous research and was informed, in large part, by our experiences with the Household Inflation Expectations Project (HIEP), wherein we fielded surveys every six weeks on RAND's American Life Panel (ALP) going back to 2007 (Bruine de Bruin et al. 2010a).
+The HIEP questionnaires were developed in collaboration with RAND, other Federal Reserve Banks, academic economists, psychologists, and survey design experts.
+During the period 2006 to 2012, the HIEP conducted in-depth cognitive interviews, fielded psychometric surveys on the ALP as well as on various "convenience" (that is, nonrandom) samples, and administered a number of experimental consumer surveys in the ALP.
+In addition to testing probabilistic question formats, we also experimented with alternative wording of questions, especially those related to inflation (discussed in more detail below).
+The findings from this project formed the basis for the creation of the SCE (see van der Klaauw et al. 2008; Armantier et al. 2013).